SebGSX/Prompt-Engineering/README.md

 approach is known as retrieval-augmented generation (RAG) and is a powerful tool for creating highly specialised AIs without needing to train a model from scratch or fine-tune an existing one.

-> **Note:** You MUST ensure that your organisation's policies and procedures are followed when using the prompts and
+> **Important:** You MUST ensure that your organisation's policies and procedures are followed when using the
-> any AI service in general.
+> prompts and any AI service in general.
 There are legitimate risks associated with using AI in a professional context,
 > including but not limited to: copyright infringement, data leakage, intellectual property theft, and more.
 Make
 > sure that any AI service you use is approved, compliant with your organisation's policies, and that you have the
 > necessary authorisations to use it.
 The author cannot and will not be held responsible for any misuse of the
 > prompts or any AI service.

+> **Note:** The author uses ChatGPT Team for all AI-related work.
+ChatGPT Team is a paid service that meets the
+> author's copyright, data, and intellectual property protection requirements.
+As at the time of writing, the author
+> has no affiliation with OpenAI or any other AI service provider.

 ### Getting Started with Tom (Principal Developer)